mohangk/goodroot.ca/content/post/2018-02-23-an-opinion-on-opions.md

 Materialize it as best you can.
 Write it out.
 Write it well, make it structured.
 When you collate your assumptions, do they hold up to your own scrutiny?
 If they do, become their champion.
 Put your opinion forward.

-When a new idea arrives to challenge it, the new idea needs to do the work.
+When a new idea arrives to challenge it, that new idea needs to do work.
 The onus is on _it_ now to demonstrate that it is more sound than your own.
 Don’t give up before the battle because of who is holding it or because it's based on a metric that seems compelling.
 Dig into it.
 Explore it.
 Question it.
 Be sceptical.
 Be sure.
 But give it a chance.
 If it succeeds, concede.

 > “Let me never fall into the vulgar mistake of dreaming that I am persecuted whenever I am contradicted.” ― Ralph Waldo Emerson

 To do this with grace, you’ll need to pull your self-worth out of your ideas.
 Be cool about it.
 You are not your ideas.
 If you are wrong, or right, or half-wrong, or some-what right, it doesn’t matter.

-Do not let others bully you into insecurity by telling you you’re opinionated or stubborn.
+Do not let others bully you into insecurity by telling you that you’re opinionated or stubborn.
 Do not pay heed to those acting self-righteous because they’re too cowardly to hold opinions.
 Do not let others abuse your aversion to friction to manipulate how you think or feel.

 Your opinion will do nothing but reflect positively upon you if you trust your heart, think lucidly, and put forward well-distilled, logical, and rational arguments.
 Be strong.
 Create a vision.
 Lead others.
 Have strong opinions.